 - Sponsors & Donations

 Please save the date!
-In honor of Earth Day Our Free Earth Week Plus Expo at Cheboygan High School will be held on Saturday, April 22nd, 2017.
-This year we will have Expo presentations from the Wings of Wonder.
-We will also have a creepy crawly presentation of Transfomers – A Bugs Life – about macro-invertebrates who live in our lakes and streams.
-More coming soon.
+In honor of Earth Day Our Free Earth Week Plus Expo at Cheboygan High School will be held on Saturday, April 14th, 2018.
+This year we will have Expo presentations from Animals & Our Environment for 2018!
+Take an exciting look at animals from all around our world in this live animal presentation.
+More information about our 2018 Expo an Adventures coming soon.
 Visit our Expo Presentations Gallery – click here – for more information and for the Earth Week Expo schedule please visit our Expo Schedule Page – click here.

 Planning is underway for the Earth Week Plus Expo and Adventures.
 The volunteers that help organize these free earth day celebrations, expo and adventures are extra excited this year since our Free Earth Week Plus Expo is actually going to be on Earth Day this year!
 Please check back as we start adding the 2017 Earth Day Schedule of Events. ~ AND Please follow us on Facebook where we also share our events.
 Like us on facebook through our facebook widget in the footer below or by clicking here: https://www.facebook.com/earthweekplus/